BioImageTools/iss-nf/README.md

 ## Prerequisites

 Ensure you have the following installed on your system:
-- [Miniforge](https://github.com/conda-forge/miniforge) (the minimal installers for Conda and Mamba specific to conda-forge)
 - [Git](https://git-scm.com/) (for cloning the repository)

 ## Clone the Repository